almirpehratovic/springtutor003/README.md

-# Spring - Restful WS
+# Sending emails from Spring MVC
 ## Preface
 This is example of sending email from Spring MVC application.
 Tutorial can be found at